YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 SET Action Qualifiers
 ++++++++++++++++++++++

-The -JOURNAL and -REPLICATION qualifiers are the only SET qualifiers relevant for journaling.
+The JOURNAL and REPLICATION qualifiers are the only SET qualifiers relevant for journaling.
 For information on the other MUPIP SET qualifiers, refer to `Chapter 5: “General Database Management” <./dbmgmt.html>`_.

+.. _set-action-journal:

 ~~~~~~~~
 -JOURNAL